Mercerenies/latitude/docs/spec/i_syntax_and_semantics/ch6_controlflow.md

 Any object can be thrown as an exception.
 When an object is thrown, usually through the `throw` method on the root object, the exception handler stack is checked.
-Then, in order from top to bottom, each method on the exception handler stack is called in the scope of the `throw` invocation.
+Then, in order from top to bottom, each method on the exception handler stack is called.
 Each method is called with one argument: the object that was thrown.
 After this, the VM performs a panic.

+The exception handlers are each called in their own constructed lexical scope, based on their closure.
+The dynamic scope is a clone of the dynamic scope at the time of the `throw` call.
+Every handler will be executed in a scope in which all of the outer handlers still exist on the exception handler stack, but the current handler and any inner handlers do not exist.

 In the ideal case, one of the exception handlers will perform a continuation jump which escapes from the panic.
 This is how the